14 Best Rebounder Trampolines for a Low-Impact Workout That’s Easier on Joints

 Con: Folding it can be tricky.

 The removable, padded handlebar on this affordable 41-inch trampoline offers a lot of versatility with its five positions that range from 31.5 inches to 47 inches.
-The trampoline is easy to put together with no tools needed.
+The small trampoline is easy to put together with no tools needed.
 (Upper Bounce claims it takes only five minutes!)
-Its rubber-tipped feet prevent it from sliding while also protecting your flooring.
+Its rubber-tipped feet prevent it from sliding when you’re doing a trampoline workout while also protecting your flooring.

 Pros: Easy to assemble, adjustable handlebar.